Boxer Temperament & Personality Guide

 - Lifespan: 10-12 yrs

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Boxers have particular requirements based on their large size, light shedding level, and genetic predispositions to cancer and heart disease.
+Practical Boxers care is shaped by three things: large size, light shedding, and a known predisposition to cancer and heart disease.

 Exercise Demands